FormidableLabs/react-animations/README.md

 **Notice: [ `<StyleRoot>` Component](https://github.com/FormidableLabs/radium/tree/master/docs/api#styleroot-component) is necessary if you want to use `radium`, if not, animations won't work**

+> Usually wrapped around your top-level App component.
+StyleRoot wraps its children in a plain div followed by the root style sheet.
+Radium plugins, like keyframes and media queries, use this style sheet to inject CSS at runtime.
+Because the style sheet appears after your rendered elements, it is populated correctly during a server render.

 ### Usage with Aphrodite

 ```js